A Brief History of Hybrid Cars from Al's Certified Auto Repair

-Whatever hybrid you drive, you can bring it to Al's Certified Auto Repair in Augusta for repairs or service!
+Whatever hybrid you drive, you can bring it to Al's Certified Auto Repair in Augusta for repairs or services!

-We've been fixing cars since 2001 and our owner Alton Sutherland and technicians have years of automotive experience.
+We've been fixing cars since 2001, and our owner Alton Sutherland and technicians have years of automotive experience.
 Don't hesitate to schedule an appointment with Al's Certified Auto Repair in Augusta today!
-You can do so online at https://acar.biz/ or by giving us a call at 207-622-4747.
+You can do so online or by giving us a call at 207-622-4747.
 Al's Certified Auto Repair - Auto Repair Services You Can Count On.